 Before you buy a one-year CD, it’s important to find out how it stacks up against other types of investment vehicles.
 Read on to find out how one-year CDs compare to more liquid accounts, like savings accounts and money market accounts.

 CDs with terms lasting for one year often pay more interest than traditional savings accounts.
 Here’s why: You’re rewarded with a higher yield in exchange for agreeing to leave your money tied up for a set period of time.

 What’s more, if you keep money locked up in a CD, it’s harder to access those savings.
 With a liquid savings account, there is usually no consequence for withdrawing funds (unless you make more than six withdrawals or transfers per statement cycle).
 Since your CD may have an early withdrawal penalty, you’ll probably think twice about raiding your savings.

-Note that there are downsides to choosing a 1-year CD over a savings account.
+There are downsides to choosing a one-year CD over a savings account.
 Because CDs traditionally are not liquid accounts, it’s best to keep your emergency fund in a savings account.
 That way, you can easily access the funds you need to cover an unexpected expense without paying a penalty.
 Additionally, just as savings account interest rates can go down, they can also go up.
 By locking your money up in a CD, you could miss out on an opportunity to earn more interest.

 1-year CD vs. money market account